 Our Business Plan should be based upon a realistic estimate of the funding which is likely to be available to HITRANS.
-HITRANS 2023/24 Grant-in-aid from Scottish Government/Transport Scotland has been confirmed at £522,750 (the same as last year) to fund revenue expenditure to support implementation of the Regional Transport Strategy.
+HITRANS 2024/25 Grant-in-aid from Scottish Government/Transport Scotland has been confirmed at £496,612.50 which is a 5% reduction on the previous year.
+This is to support revenue expenditure to relating to core costs and the implementation of the Regional Transport Strategy.